Search Result

 Safer slamming

-SlammingAvoid ever re-using or sharing equipment
+Avoid re-using or sharing equipment

-If you find yourself in a situation where you have to re-use, make sure you only use your own and no one else's.
-Get into the habit of marking your own syringes (scratch a letter/ number on the side) to ensure you know which is yours.
+If you find yourself in a situation where you have to re-use, make sure you only use your own and no one else's.Get into the habit of marking your own syringes so you know which is yours, e.g.: scratch on a letter/ number.
 You should also flush it through with clean fresh water after use so that it doesn't clog with congealed blood.
+If this booklet is included in a PIP PAC safer chemsex pack, you will notice colour-coded syringes, spoons and straws to reduce the risks of sharing and the transmission of blood-borne infections (BBV), inc. HIV and Hep C.

-Needles
+Needles for injecting

 Sterile cups, spoons and filters

-Sterile packaged cups or spoons with filters are the best choice for dissolving chems in water, but avoid torn filters or exposed fibres as they can end up being injected and can cause problems.
-Dissolving chems in a regular teaspoon is the best alternative but, before use, disinfect the spoon in boiling water or soak in 1 part thin bleach to 10 parts water remembering to rinse off thoroughly.
+Sterile packaged cups or spoons with filters are the best choice for dissolving chems in water but avoid torn filters or exposed fibres as they can end up being injected and can cause problems.
+Dissolving chems in a regular teaspoon is the best alternative but, before use, disinfect the spoon in boiling water or soak in 1-part thin bleach to 10-parts water, remembering to rinse off thoroughly.

-Washing your hands and cleaning the site
+Wash your hands and clean the site

 Wash your hands before you inject and clean the injection site with an alcohol pad.
 Alternatively, clean the site with a cotton ball and alcohol, or by washing it with soap and water, drying with a clean paper towel or tissue.